So lets get this thing going!

 Almost nobody had home computers back then.
 Computer games were developed and passed around by programmers and technicians with access to computers, primarily at research institutions, universities and large companies.
 Some of the most popular computer games developed were: The Oregon Trail (1971), Hunt the Wumpus (1972), Empire (for PLATO system 1973), Maze War and Spasim (1974), Colossal Cave, Dnd, Moria and Panther (1975).

 But lets get started with the year 1976!

 1976!
-The second generation of video games started in 1976 with the release of Fairchild Channel F and 1292 Advanced Programmable Video System home consoles.
+The second generation of video game home consoles started in 1976 with the release of Fairchild Channel F. By the end of the year, the second competitor arrived.
+Radofin also produced a console: 1292 Advanced Programmable Video System (which supposedly was not commercially distributed before 1978).
 For the first time we got to see microprocessor-based game logic, game cartridges (allowing unlimited amount of more complex and different looking games for a console), single player games against the computer opponents, multiple flip-screen playfields, basic colors and simple blocky sprites.
 But it was just enough to make video gaming home devices attractive!

-Most successful game developers on the Arcade market this year were Sega (Heavyweight Champ, Road Race/Moto-Cross/Man T.T.), Taito (Speed Race Twin) and Atari (Breakout, Night Driver).
-Exidy releases Death Race, which got banned in many areas because of the violence.
+Most successful game developers for the Arcade market in 1976 were: Sega (Heavyweight Champ, Road Race/Moto-Cross/Man T.T.), Taito (Speed Race Twin) and Atari (Breakout, Night Driver).
+Exidy releases Death Race, which unfortunately got banned in many areas because of the extreme level of violence.

 So much for the overview!
-In my next posts I will take a closer look to Fairchild Channel F and 1292 Advanced Programmable Video System (and its clones) home consoles.
-And I plan to finish the year 1976 with reviews of the best games on Arcade.
+In my next posts I will take a closer look at Fairchild Channel F and its games.
+I will come back to 1292 Advanced Programmable Video System (and its clones) home consoles around 1978.
+And I plan to finish the year 1976 with overviews of the best games on Arcades in 1976.